 - Download and transfer content between macOS/iOS/Android

 It’s not easy to step into the jungle of video downloaders and instantly pick the right fit – impossible if you’re new to Mac.
 There’s help, though.

 Streaming content is a huge chunk of your internet traffic.
 Think Vimeo, Twitch, YouTube, Dailymotion, and other platforms where you can watch video displayed in real time.

 Relying on online streaming stymies your watching experience in many ways – from limited data usage to network issues.
 Plus Wi-Fi often fails you at the most crucial moments.

-If you ask YouTube, it will probably suggest you use YouTube Premium, a native paid subscription service to save content.
+If you ask YouTube for downloader, it will probably suggest you use YouTube Premium, a native paid subscription service to save content.
 For the monthly cost of $11.99, it allows you to download videos on iPhone and Android devices.
 Yes, you got it right – no Mac.
 To fill the gap and bring streaming content to a computer, you’ll have to consider third-party software.

 How to legally download YouTube videos

 Whether to capture a few movies for an upcoming flight or save favorite clips to rewatch, Mac owners love downloaders.
 And it’s a piece of cake to find one.
 The problem with the majority of such tools is there are too many of them.
 Not to mention they could be used for copyright infringement.